chamber144/AMB-NET-TouchBar-Dashboard_and_Node_Tools/README.md

-On the very left you have the programs that have touchbar presets in them.
+On the very left you have the programs that have TouchBar presets in them.
 Closer to the center is the area where so called triggers are layered.
 These are individual setups that contain code snippets and are fully customizable, in the end being the single building blocks of the dashboard.
 If you click on one of them, you see on the right hand side that the containing parameters are shown.
 One of the most important is the enabled/visibility parameter to turn on and off single building blocks of the setup.